Features

 3. User B completes a purchase (conversion event)

-Without Organization Attribution: Only User B's touchpoint (the blog post) receives attribution credit.
+Without Company Attribution: Only User B's touchpoint (the blog post) receives attribution credit.

-With Organization Attribution: Both touchpoints (ad and blog post) receive attribution credit based on your selected attribution model, providing a more complete picture of your marketing effectiveness.
+With Company Attribution: Both touchpoints (ad and blog post) receive attribution credit based on your selected attribution model, providing a more complete picture of your marketing effectiveness.

 Please check plan availability for this feature.